 Instructions on How to Apply Tape-in Extensions

-For the attachment of our tape-in extensions, you can use our miniature straightening iron.
+For the attachment of our real human hair tape-in extensions, you can use our miniature straightening iron.
 Its dimensions and the temperature of the ceramic plates are perfectly made for our skin wefts.
 Should you have any problems attaching your tape-in extensions by yourself, please ask your hairdresser for help.

 Tape-in Hair Extensions – A Step-by-Step Guide